Nishith Prakash, Ph.D. (Economics)

-He is a Research Fellow at Centre for Research and Analysis of Migration (CReAM), The Institute for the Study of Labor (IZA), HiCN Households in Conflict Network (HiCN), and Member of Insights on Immigration and Development (INSIDE-SPAIN).
+He is a Research Fellow at Centre for Research and Analysis of Migration (CReAM), The Institute for the Study of Labor (IZA), HiCN Households in Conflict Network (HiCN), Innovations for Poverty Action (IPA) Network Researcher, and Member of Insights on Immigration and Development (INSIDE-SPAIN).
 He is currently serving in the Editorial Board of the journal Economies.

 Prof. Prakash’s primary research interests include development, labor, and public policy and economics of education.
-One line of his work focuses on understanding the effects of affirmative action policies in India on labor market outcomes, child labor and poverty.
-His other work has examined topics such as the returns to English-language skills, effects of crime on economic growth, effect of politician quality on economic outcomes in India, and evaluation of welfare and behavioral impacts of Index Based Livestock Insurance (IBLI) in Kenya.
-Through his academic pursuit, he has focused on the relationship between government policies and economic development and harnessed rigorous empirical evidence to study the impact of policies and institutions in enabling inclusive growth.
-He has experience in conducting surveys in developing countries and working with large scale observational and administrative data sets.
-His teaching interests includes Development Economics, Applied Econometrics and Economics of Gender and Inequality.
+Through his academic pursuit, Prof. Prakash has focused on the relationship between government policies and economic development and harnessed rigorous empirical evidence to study the impact of policies and institutions in enabling inclusive growth.
+He has experience in conducting surveys in developing countries and working with large-scale observational and administrative data sets.
+His teaching interests include Development Economics, Applied Econometrics and Economics of Gender and Inequality.

-Professor Prakash’s research has been covered in The Economist, World Bank Development Impact Blog, World Economic Forum, The Statesman, The Atlantic, The Hindu, The Times of India, and other national and international newspaper.
+Professor Prakash’s research has been covered in The Economist, World Bank Development Impact Blog, World Economic Forum, The Statesman, The Atlantic, The Hindu, The Times of India, and other national and international newspapers.